Informo/specs/content/trust-management/trust-level.md

 )
 ```

 #### User trusting a TA

-A user can choose to trust a specific TA, by overriding the TL value of this TA, thus ignoring any value calculated using the above rule.
+A user can choose to trust a specific TA, which overrides the computed value for this TA's effective trust level, thus ignores any value calculated using the general rule above.

-If the user trusts a TA **with a specific TL value**, the TA's trust level **must** be equal to the user's TL value.
-This lets the user limit the propagation of trust across multiple linked TAs.
+If the user trusts a TA with a specific trust level, the TA's effective trust level **must** be equal to this user-defined value.
+This lets the user limit the depth of its trust network.

-If the user trusts a TA **with no specific TL value**, the TL value for this TA **should** be the highest trust level value of every link of this TA, plus one.
+If the user trusts a TA with no specific trust level, the TA's effective trust level **should** be equal to the highest link trust level between every link defined by this TA, plus one.
 This lets the user fully trust both the TA and its trust network.
-If the TA does not trust any other TA, its TL **should** be 0.
+If the TA does not trust any other TA, its effective trust level **must** be 0.

 ## Examples